Brett-Kennedy/ClassificationThresholdTuner/README.md

 If binary labels are what's relevant, can be productive to adjust the thresholds.
 The confusion matrixes can look quite different.

+-- idea isn't just to tune the threshold(s) but to be able to understand them too.
+Though, can simply tune as well, where the details are not relevant.

+all metrics can be misleading. they are single numbers (or a small set of numbers).
+Can view otherwise.
+Confusion matrix can explain fairly well, but it does hide a lot -- it's based on a certain threshold (or mulitple if multiple classes), so does not show how would look with other choices for the threshold.
+When selecting a model, it's necessary to use a single metric (though it can be a complex combination of multiple metrics -- it still needs to be a single number).
+But when assessing the model, can use multiple metrics.
+Gives a fuller picture.
+Good to break down by segment, for example.

 ## Thresholds in binary classification
 Where there are only two classes, the models may output a probability for each class for each record.
 Scikit-learn, for example, works this way.
 But, one probability is simply 1.0 minus the other, so only the probabilities of one of the classes are strictly necessary.